doritoes/AI-PC-Labs/Edge_AI/5_Local_Chatbot.md

 5. Download the installer for the new driver from
     - https://www.intel.com/content/www/us/en/download/794734/intel-npu-driver-windows.html
     - In my lab I selected v4515 12/19/2025
-7. Install the driver
+6. Install the driver
     - Run the .exe
     - Reboot
+7. Always clean chache oafter a driver update
+    - `Remove-Item -Recurse -Force "$env:LOCALAPPDATA\OpenVINO\cache"`

-## Downloading a Pre-Quantized TinyLlama-1.1B Model
+## Downloading a Pre-Quantized Qwen2.5-1.5B Model
-TinyLlama-1.1B uses a "vanilla" architecture that is essentially the baseline for NPU validation.
+Qwen2.5-1.5B is a dense, causal language model and part of the latest generation of the Qwen series developed by Alibaba Cloud.
+It is specifically engineered to be a "small-language model" (SLM) that delivers high-performance reasoning on edge devices like your Intel NPU.
+- Instruction Following: It adheres to "system prompts" much better than older 1B models
+- Coding: It can generate and debug Python snippets locally on your NPU
+- Roleplay/Tone: It can shift its persona (e.g., "Answer like a scientist") with high consistency

 - Activate the environment
   - `cd $env:USERPROFILE\Edge-AI`
   - `.\nputest_env\Scripts\Activate.ps1`
-- `hf download OpenVINO/TinyLlama-1.1B-Chat-v1.0-int4-ov --local-dir "$env:USERPROFILE\Edge-AI\models\tiny-llama"`
+- `hf download OpenVINO/Qwen2.5-1.5B-Instruct-int4-ov --local-dir "$env:USERPROFILE\Edge-AI\models\qwen-1.5b"`
   - Weight compression: original model FP16 (16 bits per number), converting to INT4 (4 bits per number)
-  - Memory footprint: shrings from ~2.2GB to ~630MB
+  - Memory footprint: shrinks from ~3.1GB to ~950MB
   - Without shrinking, the model wouldn't fit into the NPU's dedicated high-speed cache, forcing it to use slower system RAM

 ## Create the NPU Chatbot Script